Dre Campbell Farm

 In a spray bottle, mix one part rubbing alcohol with three parts water.

-Aim for the bugs by spraying it on them.
-Once the solution encounters their body, it will kill them almost instantly.
+Aim for the bugs by spraying them.
+Once the solution encounters their bodies, it will kill them almost instantly.

 This solution can also kill bedbugs and their eggs [2].